levenshtein-exploration/Leviewer/README.md

 The tsv format is as follow
 ```
+  word1 k1 k2 k3 ...
-  word k1 k2 k3 ...
+  word2 k1 k2 k3 ...
 ```

-To use the tsv parser correctly from other parts of the webpage, please refer to (the wiki)[https://github.com/levenshtein-exploration/Leviewier/wiki/File-loader-documentation]
+To use the tsv parser correctly from other parts of the webpage, please refer to [the wiki](https://github.com/levenshtein-exploration/Leviewier/wiki/File-loader-documentation)

 ### D3js data visualzation